webpack/webpack.js.org/src/content/plugins/context-exclusion-plugin.md

   - jeffin
 ---

 The `ContextExclusionPlugin` allows you to exclude some of the context.
-A regex could be provided to plugin to configure it to exlude all context that matches it.
+A regex could be provided to the plugin to configure it to exlude all context that matches it.

 __webpack.config.js__